HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 -> make show-rgb-mapping

+When you are done with training, you can clean up unsaved stuff.

+~> make clear-train

 ## Restart training from previous execution

 This tells how to restart processor and continue the work done until